 You should know the objectives of running a performing test.
 It can only happen if you are aware of the problem.
 Make sure each of the objectives is clear and has a defined purpose within the test plan.
 These objectives can provide better test results in the end.

 There are different parts in applications and not all of them require performance testing.
 So, it is important to understand what areas can be tested, and what should be left untouched.

 Stage 2: Evaluating the Testing Environment

-In stage two, you have to determine the software’s current features.
+In stage two, you must determine the software’s current features.
 Plus, you have to learn what performance testing types should be applied first.
 For instance, you might keep load testing first and then move onto spike testing.
 However, it will depend on the knowledge of the tester and developer.
 This is one of the main reasons why users opt for LoadView Professional Services to create performance testing strategies due to our well-experienced team.

 The next step is choosing the right tools and procedures.
-For instance, LoadView is web-based, so there’s no need for any additional hardware or software.
+For instance, LoadView is web-based, so there is no need for any additional hardware or software.
 And the platform provides all the features to test advanced-level applications.
 The process works enormously perfect to know about any performance-related errors.
 Remember, using the wrong set of performance testing tools can only extend the testing period and waste monetary resources.